xmars4/odoo-cicd-jenkins/README.md

     -   Credentials: select the credential you created at step **2.4**
     -   Branches to build / Branch Specifier: select apropriate branch

+    4.2.
+Add remote server information

+    -   Jenkins will use these variable for CD process (deploy to remote server)
+    -   Path: Dashboard > Pipeline ->

 6. Integration with SonarQube

     6.1.
 Install SonarQube